Your Labor Day Itinerary

 School may have started, but that doesn’t mean the family fun has to end!
 Keep the good times rolling in the Good Life City with this round-up of Albany, Georgia’s best family-friendly spots.

-- Home to 125 species, including meerkats and cheetahs, the zoo at Chehaw offers a unique, educational experience while the 800+ acres of land naturally lends itself to picnics, hiking, biking, disc golf and much more.
+- Home to 125 species, including cheetahs and a black rhino with a penchant for painting, the zoo at Chehaw offers a unique, educational experience while the 800+ acres of land naturally lends itself to picnics, hiking, biking, disc golf and much more.

 - Known to have one of the most diverse ecosystems in the region, the Flint River is more than just your typical warm-weather float.
 From crystal clear springs to limestone shoals, get up close to nature with Kayak Attack's 1 to 7 hour trips including the lesser known waters of Muckalee and Kinchafoonee Creeks.